Minimum Sanctions for Violations of the University Alcohol and Drug Policies

 - Ordinarily, cancellation of a student's Housing contract if the student lives in a residence hall.

 - Suspension from the University for at least one complete Fall or Spring semester following the suspension's effective date, including any intervening summer terms or inter-sessions.
-The Dean of Students may elect for the suspension to take effect immediately or to take effect upon completion of the current semester or term.
+The Director of Student Accountability may elect for the suspension to take effect immediately or to take effect upon completion of the current semester or term.

-Any student disciplinary record is maintained in the Office of the Dean of Students.
-Students who have received a Step 1 sanction of disciplinary reprimand may request that the step and the record be removed from their student disciplinary file.
-A request must be by submitting the Step 1 Removal Request Form.
-In order to be eligible to have the step removed, the student must meet the following criteria and present supporting documentation:
+Student disciplinary records are maintained in the Office of Student Accountability.
+Students who have received a disciplinary reprimand may automatically have their disciplinary reprimand removed from their record.
+In order to be eligible to have the sanction removed, the student must meet the following criteria:

 - It has been at least 12 months since the disposition of the offense by the University.